In which our principal dancers, Loy and Stieglitz,

 Like your paradise: nothing…” (qtd by Hartley 250)

 A play of abstractions resulting in “nothing”—particularly no remuneration—could not satisfy Loy’s material and physical needs.
-“More absorbed in efforts to earn a living…than in her friends’ antics,” Loy abandoned New York and Dada, and sailed back to Europe to retrieve her children and open a restaurant in Paris (Burke 301, 303).
+“More absorbed in efforts to earn a living…than in her friends’ antics,” Loy turned away from New York and Dada.
+In 1919, she sailed to London, where she gave birth to Cravan’s child, Jemima Fabienne Cravan Lloyd.
+She then took the infant to Europe to meet Cravan’s family and see her other children, Giles and Joella, before moving to Paris intent on opening a restaurant (Burke 301, 303).

-Years later in 1945, when Loy granted permission to reprint “O Marcel” in an issue of View dedicated to Duchamp, she included an explanatory note that resolves much of its ambiguity:
+However bitter she was about Cravan’s disappearance and the resulting myths, Loy later expressed nostalgic affection for her dance with New York Dada.
+In 1945, when Loy granted permission to reprint “O Marcel” in an issue of View dedicated to Duchamp, Loy offer an explanatory note that resolves much of the sonograph’s ambiguity:

 THIS was written at the Ball where I saved Marcel.
 With his robe afloat, the symmetry of his bronze hair rising from his beautiful profile, wavering as a flame, he was—actually—climbing a paper festoon hung from the top of the dome to the musician’s gallery.